 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-After her mother passes away, Annie (Toni Collette) feels little to no grief.
-She loved her mother, but they had grown distant over the years.
-Her mother did not have a very pleasant life, so maybe now she is at peace.
-Annie’s husband and oldest child, Peter (Alex Wolff), were never close with Annie’s mother so they have little remorse.
-However, Annie’s daughter does not have the lack of grief shared by the rest of the family.
-Charlie (Milly Shapiro) was very close with her grandmother and is deeply saddened by the family’s loss.
+After her mother passes away, Annie (Toni Collette) feels little grief.
+She loved her mother, but they had grown distant over the years, and Annie knew that her mother was now at peace.
+Her husband (Gabriel Byrne) and her oldest child (Alex Wolff) were never close with Annie’s mother, and were not very affected by the loss.
+Annie’s daughter, however, does not have the lack of grief shared by the rest of the family.
+Charlie (Milly Shapiro) was very close with her grandmother and she is deeply saddened by the family’s loss.

 In trying to cope with her loss, Annie attends a support group for grieving the loss of a loved one.
 One of the other members tells Annie of a do-it-yourself seance that will allow Annie to communicate with her dead family member.
 Annie gives it a shot, and it works, but it unleashes something dangerous upon the household.
-She must now find a way to rid the house of this evil before someone gets hurt but, while the evil is rising, Annie’s apparent sanity is dwindling.
+She must now find a way to rid the house of this evil before someone gets hurt, but while the evil is rising, Annie’s apparent sanity seems to be dwindling.